syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### enableButton()
-{:#methods:enableButton}
+{:#methods:enablebutton}

-To enable the disabled button in dialog control.
+To enable the disabled button in Dialog control.
 It accepts a string parameter to denote which button should be enable. i.e. “left” or “right”.
-If no parameters passed, then this method will enable all disabled buttons in dialog.
+If no parameters passed, then this method will enable all disabled buttons in Dialog.

 #### Example